SjoerdB93/ApplePy/README.md

 The program should be relatively straight forward to use.
 A log file can be loaded using the "load data" button, and the relevant parameter can be chosen using the dropdown menu.
 The selected graph can be exported as well in a 2-column text file.

 A .exe executable compatible with the Adam computer (running Windows 7) should be available under "releases" on the associated Github page (https://github.com/SjoerdB93/ApplePy).
 Alternatively the main.py program can be launched using a python environment of choice.
 The software is tested on Fedora Linux, Windows 11 and Windows 7 but should be compatible with MacOS as well.
+Given how this tool is only useful for users of this particular deposition system, there are no plans to release this software on Flathub for Linux, but I may provide clear and tested instructions on how to build a Flatpak version of this software in the future.

+For any questions or support, raise an issue on the Github page, or send me an email at info@sjoerd.se.